US STOCKS-Wall Street extends selloff on Ukraine worries | Business

 Nasdaq led the day's decline, falling more than 2%, while the information technology sector dropped 2.6% and was the biggest drag on the S&P 500.
 "If anything (Russian) President Putin is digging his heels in despite the increased sanctions," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
 "That's really adding to elevated nervousness about further aggressive actions and what that will mean for commodities and inflation overall."

 The Dow came within a hair's breadth of confirming it was in a correction on Wednesday, while the S&P 500 in the previous session confirmed it was in a correction when the index ended down more than 10% from its Jan.
 3 closing record high.
 A correction is confirmed when an index closes 10% or more below its record closing level.
-The Nasdaq has tumbled more than 16% so far this year,
+The Nasdaq has tumbled almost 19% from its record-high close on Nov.
+19, nearing a 20% decline that many investors view as the definition of a bear market.

 The Dow Jones Industrial Average fell 464.85 points, or 1.38%, to 33,131.76, the S&P 500 lost 79.26 points, or 1.84%, to 4,225.5 and the Nasdaq Composite dropped 344.03 points, or 2.57%, to 13,037.49.
 Investors also have been on edge about possible aggressive tightening by the Federal Reserve to combat inflation.